icon-community/icon.community/content/blog/2023/2023-01-16-icon-development-update-december-2023/index.md

 ---
 title: ICON Development Update – December 2022
-date: 2023-01-13
+date: 2023-01-16
 description: In December, the ICON team continued making progress on BTP, ICON Bridge and ICON 2.0.
 In this article, we’ll share tasks completed and development milestones for January.
 slug: icon-development-update-december-2022
 ---

 In December, the ICON team continued making progress on BTP, ICON Bridge and ICON 2.0.
-In this article, we’ll share tasks completed and development milestones for January.
+In this article, we share tasks completed and development milestones for January.

-Next week, a strategy update will be published in which we further elaborate on the 2023 strategy for the ICON Network as a cross-chain hub.
+Later this week, a strategy update will be published in which we further elaborate on the 2023 strategy for the ICON Network as a cross-chain hub.

 ## BTP Architecture/Product